darasus/ai-blog/content/hip-hop-music-with-a-purpose-the-importance-of-awareness-in-the-music-industry.md

   environmental issues like health issues and mental health issues.
 This can be done through lyrics, song titles and even song titles that promote awareness and raise awareness.
+intro: >-
+  The music industry is vast, expansive, and unending.
+The number of subgenres and variations within the larger genres is innumerable.
+It’s also an industry that has recently come under fire for its lack of diversity and representation in regards to gender, sexuality, religion, race, and so much more.
+As a result of these issues becoming more apparent and publicized, artists have been producing music with a purpose; focusing on important topics and causes through their music.

+  If you spend any time listening to rap or hip-hop music, you’ve probably noticed how many songs are about money, sex, drugs, partying—basically all the things you can do when you’re rich and famous.
+But there are some rappers who are using their fame to make a difference in the world by speaking out about problems that need to be addressed: social injustice, poverty, drug abuse, child exploitation and other serious issues.
+These artists are making a conscious effort to use their music to make a positive impact on society rather than just focusing on things like materialism or promiscuity.
 ---

 ## The Importance of Awareness in Society